-In 3Q23, further improvements in air traffic and driving mobility, combined with the ongoing recovery in petrochemical industry operations, are anticipated to support oil demand growth to the tune of 40 tb/d y-o-y, mainly supported by jet fuel, gasoline and petrochemical feedstock.
+In 3Q23, further improvements in air traffic and driving mobility, combined with the ongoing recovery in petrochemical industry operations, are anticipated to support oil demand growth to the tune of 40 tb/d v-o-v. mainly supported by jet fuel, gasoline and petrochemical feedstock.